-- Summer Travel Study application closes in the beginning of April.
-For a detailed list of deadlines, please refer to: http://ieo.ucla.edu/uceap/apply/deadlines .
+- The Summer Travel Study application closes in the beginning of April.
+Visit https://ieo.ucla.edu/travelstudy for more information.

 - Summer Travel Study Financial Aid Application: The financial aid application for Travel Study students is due in the beginning of April.
 Grants are extremely limited in the summer, so prepare for a financial aid package that consists primarily of loans.
-For step-by-step instructions on filing for financial aid here.
+For step-by-step instructions on filing for financial aid.

 - Travel Study Program Fee Payment: If you are not applying for financial aid, your program fees are due in full in the beginning of April.

 - Deadline to Cancel Enrollment: If for any reason you must cancel your enrollment in a Travel Study program, you must do so by April 3rd.
 The $300 deposit is not refundable under any circumstances.
 Any paid program fees, minus the deposit, are refundable until April 3rd.
 Failure to cancel before the April 3rd deadline will result in a bill for the full program fee.